bestwebsoft/cybergames-wordpress-theme/readme.txt

 * Release date of CyberGames Theme

 == Upgrade Notice ==

+= V1.8 =
+BWS menu was added to the admin menu.
+Theme internationalization was updated.
+Bugs in 404.php were fixed.

 = V1.7 =
 Page pagination was added.
 Styles were updated.
 Bugs in function.php were fixed.
 File admin.css was added.
 We update theme files to WordPress 3.9.2.